Permit comment operations for AEC teams

 Upload prep

-• The next package is clear before upload day arrives.
+• The next submission package is already assembled when upload day arrives.

 Pricing preview